damko/freedommarks-browser-webextension/README.md

 	git clone git@github.com:damko/nextcloud_bookmarks_chrome.git

-* open Chrome and paste this `chrome://extensions/` in the URL bar
+* open Firefox and paste this `about:debugging` in the URL bar

-* click on the `Developer mode` checkbox if it's not yet checked

-* click on `Load unpacked extension` and select the `nextcloud_bookmarks_chrome/src/` directory
+* click on the `Load Temporary Add-on` button and select the `nextcloud_bookmarks_chrome/src/manifest.json` file

 * click `Open`

-The Nextcloud-Bookmarks extension will then appear among the other installed Chrome extensions.
+* paste this `about:addons` in the URL bar and you will see the FreedomMark extension listed among the others

-Now click on Nextcloud-Bookmarks `Options` link and fill in the form with:
+* click on the button `Preferences` on the right of FreedomMarks and fill in the form with:

 * URL of your NextCloud server
 * NextCloud username